Last updated: May 29, 2026

 Where can I get lower-cost dental care in Chicago?

-UIC College of Dentistry is a strong starting point.
-Call (312) 996-7555 and ask which clinic fits your need.
-Community health centers in the Chicago area may also offer dental care or referrals.
+UIC College of Dentistry is a strong starting point in Chicago.
+Call 1-312-996-7555 and ask which clinic fits your dental need, insurance, and budget.

 Is Donated Dental Services emergency dental care?

 No. Donated Dental Services does not provide emergency care.
-It may help eligible seniors, people with disabilities, or people with medical need, but waitlists can be long and some counties may be closed.
+It may help eligible people with comprehensive treatment, but waitlists can be long and some counties may be closed.

 Does Original Medicare pay for dentures or cleanings?

-In most cases, no. Original Medicare usually does not pay for routine cleanings, fillings, extractions, dentures, or implants.
+In most cases, no. Original Medicare usually does not cover routine cleanings, fillings, extractions, dentures, or implants.
 Some Medicare Advantage plans offer dental benefits, but limits vary.

 What should I ask before agreeing to dental work?

-Ask for the diagnosis, all treatment choices, the full cost, what insurance pays, whether prior approval is needed, how many visits it takes, and what happens if you cannot finish payments.
+Ask for the diagnosis, treatment choices, full cost, what insurance pays, whether prior approval is needed, how many visits it takes, and what happens if you cannot finish payments.

 About this guide